-In the skincare world, there are many things that most consumers tend to avoid.
+In the skincare world, there are many things that consumers tend to avoid.
 Fragrance is one such thing.
+To avoid fragrances, many companies use essential oils in their formulations.
+But is this truly better?

-To answer that, let’s talk about fragrance in skincare today: What is fragrance?
+To answer this question, let’s talk about fragrance in skincare.
+What is fragrance?
 What are essential oils?
-Why do beauty companies use them?
+Why do beauty companies use these ingredients?
 Should we avoid them?
 What is the best option for us to use?

 What Is Fragrance In Skincare?